Nick Jonas (album): Release and reception

 Upon the album's announcement, Jonas promoted the album during various radio and television appearances, including a performance of "God Bless America" at the televised US Open Women's Finals on September 7, and both Watch What Happens: Live and Fashion Rocks on September 9, 2014.
 To promote the album Jonas released a track called "Numb" featuring Angel Haze as a countdown single from the album on October 7, 2014.
 The album's third track, called "Teacher", was released as the second countdown single on October 14, 2014.
 Also the album's fifth track, called "Wilderness", was released as the third countdown single on October 21, 2014.
 Jonas embarked on the album's supporting tour, the Nick Jonas Live Tour which kicked off in Seattle on September 22, 2014.

-Nick Jonas earned generally positive reviews from music critics upon release, holding an aggregate score of 69 out of 100 based on five reviews.
+Nick Jonas earned generally favorable reviews from music critics upon release, holding an aggregate score of 69 out of 100 based on five reviews.
 Stephen Thomas Erlewine from AllMusic stated, "For all the guests and modern accouterments, Nick Jonas is at its best when Jonas plays it straight, when he relies on his eternal Prince and Stevie Wonder fixations, which give him not only a fairly rich palette to draw from but provide him with a good direction to channel his melodic skills".

 Commercial performance

 The album debuted at number 6 on the US Billboard 200, with first week sales of 37,000 copies in the United States.
-It has sold 225,000 copies in the United States as of May 2016. and 580,000 album-equivalent units as of August 2016.
+It has sold 225,000 copies in the United States as of May 2016.